 - Prevention.
 Focus on overall health, wellness and disease prevention.3

 Given the nature of alcoholism it would appear that naturopathic medicine for alcoholism might be effective.

 III.
 Effectiveness of Naturopathic Medicine for Alcoholism

 The most popular approach to alcoholism is through the 12 steps of Alcoholics Anonymous (A.A.).
 Yet it has a success rate of only about 5%.
 That is, it has a failure rate of about 95%.
 This is a very large failure rate.
-If a medication or other therapy had no better success rate, the Federal Drug Administration (FDA) would not approve its use.
+If a medication or other therapy had no better success rate, the Federal Drug Administration (FDA) would never approve its use.
 Indeed, those who seek no help have a much higher success rate.

 Naturopathic medicine for alcoholism may be ineffective.
 And A.A. is only effective with a small minority.
 But there are many effective non-12-step programs.
 Some help people abstain.
 Others teach moderation techniques.
 They both help people live free of alcohol problems.